imrealq/snake/README.md

 The pet project was inspried by this [article](https://robertheaton.com/2018/12/02/programming-project-5-snake/), it helps me more understand about OOP, specially in python class and vision (or thinking) before hand on writing scripts.
 Some problems were quite interest such as:
     * how to make snake run and change directions and make snake step through the wall and appear.
     * snake eats apple and game over conditions
-    * choose random apple with recursion ( corrects me if i'm wrong )
+    * choose random apple with recursion ( correct me if i'm wrong )

 ### Some notes